-- Significance – The problem being solved and commercial potential
+- Significance – The problem being solved and its commercial potential

 - Investigators – The PI and team

-- Innovation – What is new or improved about the product or better than what is already available?
+- Innovation – What is new about the product or better than what is already available?

 - Approach – The research design and feasibility

 - Environment/Facilities – Where will the work be completed/What equipment is available?